memfault/interrupt/_drafts/offensive-programming.md

 it back to a known working state.

-In embedded systems, where the entire stack from hardware to software is often built and controlled by a single organization, any bug is a responsibility of the engineers in that organization to root cause and fix.
+In embedded systems, where the entire stack from hardware to software is often built and controlled by a single organization, any bug is the responsibility of the engineers in that organization to root cause and fix.
 Offensive programming can be a useful approach to surface bugs that might otherwise take weeks to reproduce or never be found.